Treatments for Dry Eye Disease

 Rectangle 58a - Vision Source Mandan

+When this essential moisture barrier breaks down, your eyes may experience persistent burning or gritty sensations, increased sensitivity to light, redness and irritation, blurred vision that may fluctuate throughout the day, difficulty wearing contact lenses comfortably, and watery eyes (a paradoxical symptom as your body tries to compensate).
 At Vision Source Mandan, we understand how dry eye can impact your daily life.
 Simple activities like reading, working at a computer, or driving can become uncomfortable and challenging.
-That’s why our team of experienced optometrists—Dr. Brittany Schauer, Dr. Wayne Aberle, and Dr. Danielle Dyke—offer specialized dry eye treatments tailored to your specific needs.
+Our team of experienced optometrists, Dr. Brittany Schauer, Dr. Wayne Aberle, and Dr. Danielle Dyke, offers advanced dry eye treatments tailored to your specific needs. dry eye treatments tailored to your specific needs.

 Risk FactorsEnvironmental TriggersMedical Conditions